aringh/Generalized-Sinkhorn-and-tomography/README.md

 * Two scripts containing the two examples, and one script for post-processing some of the images for the hand-example.

+Note that the two hand images used in the article do not belong to the authors and are therefore not included.

 Installing and running the code
 -------------------------------
 Clone the repository and install ODL (version 0.6.0) and ASTRA (version 1.8).